Undergraduate Course Allocation through Competitive Markets: Simulations

 \subsection{Student and Course Data}

-We utilize university data containing the final allocation of courses to students from the Spring 2018 semester at a private institution in the mid-Atlantic region.
-There are $6\,023$ students divided into four years of study and $756$ courses.
-The university is made up of seven colleges.
+We utilize data from the Spring 2018 semester at a private institution in the mid-Atlantic region, covering $6\,023$ students across four years of study and $756$ courses across seven colleges (see Table~\ref{tab:students-courses-by-college}).
 Colleges are the largest constituent units of the university and typically contain several departments.
-For example, the Department of Economics and the Department of English are housed in the College of Liberal Arts at many U.S. universities.\footnote{We only consider undergraduate students.
-We merge fifth-year and fourth-year students, as there are few fifth-year students in the data, and both groups are treated equally in the course registration process.
-Some graduate and exchange students take undergraduate courses, but we exclude these students.} Colleges differ in the size of their student population and the number and type of courses they offer, as shown in Table \ref{tab:students-courses-by-college}.
-Some colleges serve the whole university, offering general education courses in math and science, whereas others mainly offer courses only for their students.
+For example, the Department of Economics is housed in the College of Liberal Arts at a typical U.S. university.
+Colleges differ in the size of their student population and the number and type of courses they offer.
+Some colleges serve the whole university, whereas others mainly offer courses only for their students.\footnote{We exclude graduate and exchange students.
+Fourth- and fifth-year students are treated as one group.}